• Skip to primary navigation

 Try it some day, and you'll see what I'm talking about.
 Freshly grated cheese melts more quickly and has a completely different texture than the cheese that you buy pre-grated in a bag.

 Have you ever looked at the grated cheese you buy in the store?
 On the ingredient list is likely a substance called cellulose.
 Cellulose comes from plants, and it's totally undigestable.
-Its only purpose in the package of cheese is to prevent it from caking after it's been grated.cheese graterPin
+Its only purpose in the package of cheese is to prevent it from caking after it's been grated.cheese in a cheese graterPin

 Not all that appetizing if you ask me.